bihealth/reev/docs/acmg_seqvars.rst

 - well-established in vitro or in vivo functional studies show no damaging effect on protein function or splicing

+**Notes**

+- There is further guidance in Brnich et al. (2020) on how to apply PS3 and BS3 when interpreting "well-established" functional assays.
+  However, as this process is manual, it is not further considered here.
+- Walker et al. (2023) is not considered here as the authors recommend to capture experimental evidence with PVS1 and is not suitable for automatic classification.

 BS4 (lack of segregation)
 -------------------------